efrigo88/docker-aws-ecs-pipeline-lab/README.md

    ./deploy.sh
    ```
    This will:
+   - Update Terraform variables with values from .env
    - Create all AWS resources using Terraform
    - Build and push the Docker image to ECR
    - Output the API Gateway URL